Invention Inspiration: How Nature Influences New Ideas and Designs

 Beyond physical designs, natural processes provide a blueprint for innovative problem-solving.
 Ecosystems operate in cycles that emphasize sustainability and efficiency.
 For instance, the decomposition process in nature recycles nutrients back into the environment, a concept that has inspired closed-loop systems and sustainable practices in manufacturing.
 By understanding these natural processes, inventors can create products and systems that mimic these cycles, leading to innovations that contribute to a more sustainable future.

-Collaborating with Nature: A New Approach to Innovation
+Collaborating with Nature: A New Paradigm for Innovation